M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation

 To address these limitations, synthetic datasets such as SUNCG~\cite{songSemanticSceneCompletion2017}, 3D-FRONT~\cite{fu3DFRONT3DFurnished2021}, and Structured3D~\cite{zhengStructured3DLargePhotorealistic2020} were introduced, offering structured 3D layouts with complete object metadata and annotations from professional CAD designs.
 However, these professional designs typically lack object variety and fine-grained detail.

 Recent hybrid datasets attempt to bridge this gap.
 FurniScene~\cite{zhangFurniSceneLargescale3D2024} enriches layout realism with more diverse furniture arrangements.
-OpenRooms~\cite{liOpenRoomsEndtoEndOpen2021} provides photorealistic rendering with physical material properties and lighting.
-Despite these advances, a key limitation persists across nearly all prior datasets: the lack of scene-level textual annotations, which limits their use for conditional or multimodal generation tasks.
+OpenRooms~\cite{liOpenRoomsEndtoEndOpen2021} provides photorealistic rendering with physical material properties.
+However, a key limitation persists across nearly all prior datasets: the lack of scene-level textual annotations, which limits their use for conditional or multimodal generation tasks.

-In this context, we introduce M3DLayout, a multi-source dataset that combines real-world scans, professional designs, and procedurally generated layouts.
-We further enrich these sources with structured textual annotations, creating a foundational resource aimed at propelling research in controllable, text-driven 3D scene synthesis.